 Use the grill or the BBQ, not the oven and the stove

 If you have an outdoor space in your home, make sure you utilise it during the summer months.
 Using your oven or stove will create heat, and when the temperatures are at 30°C – 40°C, this is the last thing you need!
-So invest in an awesome barbecue and have your friends over for some great food.
+So invest in an awesome barbeque and have your friends over for some great food.
 Most meals that are cooked in the oven can be cooked on the BBQ, so it’s definitely worth a go!

 Add exterior shading

 Bring in more plantation and trees around the outside of your home, as this will create a natural form of shading which can significantly reduce the amount of heat entering your home.

 If you have any other ideas on how to keep your home cool, let us know in the comment section below!